 Main Street America Insurance: The Horan Review

-[Full disclosure: Main Street America Insurance is one of our insurance partners.
+[Full disclosure: Main Street America Insurance is one of our insurance carriers.
 As such, the Horan agency receives commissions for policies Main Street underwrites for our clients.
 That relationship does not influence our opinions or evaluations of the carrier.
-What follows is an objective review of a company we chose to partner with for many of the reasons you’ll read below.]
+What follows is an objective review of a company we chose to work with for many of the reasons you’ll read below.]

 Main Street America Insurance, based in Jacksonville, Florida, is a fairly large national carrier licensed in New York and 36 additional US states.
 But they’re not as well-known as other large insurance companies who outspend Main Street by hundreds of millions of dollars on TV, radio, and print ads each year.